A background for thermal photons in heavy ion collisions: Angantyr

 \section{Angantyr}

 PYTHIA8 recently developed the Angantyr algorithm to simulate nucleus-nucleus collisions and proton-nucleus collisions \cite{Bierlich:2018xfw,Bierlich:2022pfr}.
 The FRITIOF program and the wounded nucleon model inspired the model with added effects from partonic hard scattering \cite{Galoyan:2002rdi}.
 The positions and the number of the interacting nucleons and binary nucleon-nucleon collisions are calculated using Glauber-model-based eikonal approximation in impact-parameter space and Gribov’s corrections on color fluctuations are implemented to include diffractive excitation \cite{Heiselberg:1991is,Alvioli:2014eda}, which appears due to the fluctuations in the nucleon substructure \cite{Bierlich:2018xfw}.
 The effects of such fluctuations can be found in the corresponding paper \cite{ATLAS:2015hkr}.
 The hard partonic sub-collisions, normalized by nucleon-nucleon sub-collisions, play a major role at high energies.
-The model considers two interaction situations between the projectile and target nucleons.
-The first scenario treats the collisions as pp-like non-diffractive (ND) processes.
-In the second situation, a wounded projectile nucleon may interact with several target nucleons, resulting in secondary non-diffractive and diffractive sub-collisions.
-The interaction likelihood between wounded nucleons is characterized as elastic, nondiffractive, secondary nondiffractive, single-diffractive, or double-diffractive.
+The model separates the individual NN sub-collisions as an absorptive, wounded target, wounded projectile, double diffractive, and elastic interactions.
+The absorptive interactions are treated as pp-like Non-Diffractive interactions.
+The scenario where a single target or projectile nucleon is wounded is treated similarly to Single-Diffractive interaction, the double diffractive and elastic sub-collisions are treated accordingly.
 All subevents are then combined to simulate a p-A or A-A event.
 This can give a better and more accurate description of a heavy ion event than a scaled p-p event\cite{Lonnblad:2019dyj}.

 Multiple scattering or Multiparton interactions (MPI) are generated in PYTHIA8 based on leading order QCD cross section and regulated by introducing screening parameter $p_{T0}$ \cite{Helenius:2019gbd} i.e.